zanetti33/pps-lab01b/src/main/java/e2/README.md

 The goal of this exercise is to create a GUI with the appearance shown in following image:
 ![f1](https://user-images.githubusercontent.com/23448811/222984113-3ff8708f-1478-447b-9d79-f35b6ce6bc2c.png)
-Particularly, it implements a clone of the game Minesweeper - see [https://minesweeper.online/en/](https://minesweeper.online/en/) for a recap of the game.
+Particularly, it implements a clone of the game Minesweeper -- see [https://minesweeper.online/en/](https://minesweeper.online/en/) for a recap of the game.

 You should implement the game, as follows:
-- At the beginning, randomly position a number of mines as indicated as the second argument of the GUI constructor
+- Initially, distribute a specified number of mines at random locations, as determined by the second parameter of the GUI constructor.
 - Clicking on a cell containing a mine ends the game by showing the positions of the mines
 - Clicking on a cell that does NOT contain a mine disables the cell and shows the number of mines in immediate adjacency (i.e., in one of the 8 adjacent cells: horizontally, vertically or diagonally)